hopped/rabbitmq-protobuf-rpc/README.md

 ## Remarks
-This code is still under development, and no release it yet ready.
+This code is still under development, and no release is yet ready.
 Please be patient.

 ## Contributing